Chart Color Schemes

 Infrastructure

-Area infrastructure significantly impacts local performance.
-AreaSearch identified 35 potential impact projects.
-Key initiatives include Croydon Transport Oriented Development Precinct, NSW Health Infrastructure Program - Inner West (2017-2026), NSW School Infrastructure Program - Inner West (2018-present), and Burwood Culture House (commencing 2022).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 35 projects that could affect this region.
+Notable ones include Croydon Transport Oriented Development Precinct, Burwood Culture House, NSW Health Infrastructure Program - Inner West, and NSW School Infrastructure Program - Inner West.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.